 Who Are the Candidates for Frozen Embryo Transfer?

-Preparation of the Uterus for Frozen Embryo Transfer
+Preparing the Womb for Frozen Embryo Transfer

-How is Frozen Embryo Transfer done?
+How is Frozen Embryo Transfer Performed?

 IVF treatment can be concluded with both fresh and frozen-thawed embryo transfer.
 Nowadays, most clinics only perform frozen embryo transfer.
 In our clinic, both fresh and frozen embryo transfers are successfully performed according to the patient's condition.
 The purpose of frozen embryo transfer is to prepare the uterus to accept pregnancy and to make the embryos ready for transfer and the age of the uterus equal.
 Theoretically, only a uterus that has been exposed to progesterone for five days can accept a five-day frozen embryo and allow pregnancy to occur.
 Meanwhile, embryos are frozen with a method called vitrification and with very high health percentages, and then stored in nitrogen tanks at -196 degrees in numbered sections.
 These numbers are called the embryo address and the address of each embryo is stored in the records.
 Theoretically, there is no limit to this storage period.